Abraham Lincoln: Vampire Hunter: Plot

-In 1818, Abraham Lincoln lives in Indiana with parents Nancy, and Thomas who works at a plantation owned by Jack Barts.
-There, Abraham befriends a young African-American boy, William Johnson, and intervenes when he sees Johnson being beaten by a slaver.
-Because of his son's actions, Thomas is fired.
-That night, Abraham sees Barts break into his house and attack Nancy.
-She falls ill, dying the next day.
-Thomas tells Abraham that Barts poisoned Nancy.
+In 1818, Abraham Lincoln lives in Indiana with parents Nancy and Thomas, who work at a plantation owned by Jack Barts.
+There, Lincoln befriends a young African-American boy, William Johnson, and intervenes when Johnson is beaten by a slaver.
+Because of this, the Lincolns are fired.
+That night, Lincoln sees Barts break into their home and attack Nancy, who falls ill and dies the next day.

-Nine years later, Abraham decides to get revenge.
-He shoots Barts at the docks, but Barts, who is actually a vampire, overpowers him.
-However, before Barts can kill him, Lincoln is rescued by Henry Sturgess, who had earlier met him as a gun fell out of Lincoln's pocket.
-Sturgess explains that vampires exist, and offers to teach Lincoln to be a vampire hunter.
-Lincoln accepts and, after a decade of training, travels to Springfield, Illinois.
-Sturgess tells Lincoln that the vampires in America descend from Adam, a powerful vampire who owns a plantation in New Orleans with his sister, Vadoma.
-Sturgess also tells Lincoln of the vampires' weakness, silver, and presents him with a silver pocket watch.
+Nine years later, Lincoln attempts to kill Barts at the docks in revenge, but discovers that he is a vampire.
+Before Barts can kill him, Lincoln is rescued by Henry Sturges, whom he had met earlier at a bar.
+Sturges offers to teach Lincoln how to be a vampire hunter, and he accepts.
+After a decade of training, they travel to Springfield, Illinois.
+Sturges explains that the vampires in the United States descend from Adam, a powerful vampire who owns a plantation in New Orleans with his sister, Vadoma.
+Sturges reveals the vampires' weakness is silver, and presents him with a silver pocket watch.

-In Springfield, Lincoln befriends shopkeeper Joshua Speed, and meets Mary Todd.
-Though Sturgess warned him not to form close relationships, Lincoln develops romantic feelings for Mary.
-While in Springfield, Lincoln hunts vampires named in letters by Sturgess.

-Lincoln successfully finds and defeats Barts.
-Before dying, Barts reveals that Sturgess is also a vampire.
-Lincoln confronts Sturgess, who reveals that, several years ago, he was bitten by Adam.
-Because Sturgess' soul was impure, he became a vampire, and that prevented him from harming Adam or other vampires (since "Only the living can kill the dead").
-Sturgess has since been training vampire hunters, hoping to destroy Adam.

-Disappointed, Lincoln decides to abandon his mission.
-However, Adam learns of his activities and kidnaps Johnson to lure Lincoln into a trap at his plantation.
-Adam captures Lincoln and tries to recruit him, revealing his plans to turn America into a nation of the undead.
-Speed rescues his friends, and they escape to Ohio.